FlyingGraysons/GradeChecker/README.md

 GradeChecker runs on a LAMP backend, running Ubuntu 14.04 LTS, Apache 2, mySQL for the database, and PHP.
 All passwords are hashed before being sent to the database, so it is secure.

-### Contributing
+[] (# "### Contributing
 If you'd like to contribute, please fork the repo and make a pull request.
+Any work on something from the ToDo would be especially appreciated.")

+#####ToDo
+- Add ability to remove subjects
+- Add ability to remove grades
+- Add ability to remove parents
+- Add ability to remove account
+- Add ability to change password
+- Add ability to sort grades in specific date range